trantrungtin/Webports/README.rst

 ==========================================================

-naclports is collection of open source libraries and applications that have been ported to Native Client, along with set to tools for building and maintaining them.
+naclports is collection of open source libraries and applications that have been ported to Native Client, along with set of tools for building and maintaining them.

 Packages can be built from source or prebuilt binaries packages can be